A Local’s Guide to Bhagsu: a Small Hillside Village in McLeod Ganj, India

 Popular Activities With Backpackers in Bhagsu

-In addition to hiking, sightseeing, and other typical touristic activities, Bhagsu is set up to accomodate the longer-staying backpacker population of the world.
+In addition to hiking, sightseeing, and other typical touristic activities, Bhagsu is set up to accommodate the longer-staying backpacker population of the world.
 You can…

 Hang Out with Israelis and Eat Amazing Food